 - Live auction features one-of-a-kind experiences and items

 - Silent auction treasures include getaways, experiences, home items, gifts for men, women, and children, and more

 - If you are interested in making a donation to the auction, please contact Leisy Ruddock, Director of Special Events, at 404-231-8119 or firstname.lastname@example.org.

 January 30 - February 4, 2023

 There are many volunteer opportunities on the front lines or behind the scenes; for long commitments or just a few hours at a time, and for anyone with any time or desire to contribute!

 You’ll hear more about volunteering for the Art

-ists Market and the Gala from your Host Family, Room Parent, and Grade Level Rep. Feel free to direct questions to them or contact Leisy Ruddock, Director of Special Events and Alumni Relations, at 404-231-8119 or email@example.com
+ists Market and the Gala from your Host Family, Room Parent, and Grade Level Representative.
+Feel free to direct questions to them or contact Leisy Ruddock, Director of Special Events, at 404-231-8119 or email@example.com

 .
 You can also be on the lookout for more information on signing up to volunteer with Spotlight on Art through our summer mailing.